sanchitwadehra/movie-booking-system/README.md

 ### For End Users

-1. **Browse Movies**: Visit the homepage and click "Get Tickets" to see available movies
+1. **Browse Movies**: Visit the homepage and click "Start Booking Now" to see available movies
 2. **Select City**: Choose between Chandigarh or Mohali
 3. **Pick Date & Cinema**: Select your preferred date and cinema
 4. **Choose Showtime**: Click on available showtimes